Nuggets

 The motivation for TANTRUM came to me one night in a hotel room.
 I used to travel frequently for work, and one night before drifting off to sleep, I visualized the room used by a madman who tortured our protagonist in the opening scene.
 It was the perfect environment to add effect for how I wanted the story to begin.
 I can remember thinking how it just felt right as I wrote that scene.

-The interesting thing about this story, while not too uncommon, is that literally every action of the protagonist, Mathew, is in direct response to something the antagonist did.
-Mathew was in reactionary mode throughout the entire story.
-He simply was incapable of confronting his one overpowering demon.
+The interesting thing about this story, while not too uncommon, is that every action of Mathew, the protagonist, is in direct response to something the antagonist did.
+He was simply incapable of confronting his one overpowering demon.

 Even more interesting is the fact that as I wrote this, I could not define the antagonist until just about at the end.
 I struggled throughout the writing process to admit, or maybe I didn’t want to admit, the obvious.
 But once I could stand back and look at the overall picture, there really was no denying who it really was.